shubham-sri/node-redux/README.md

 # NodeRedux
-Redux is a predictable state container for lua apps and NodeMCU.
+Redux is a predictable state container, we use this for ESP devices.

 ## Influences